Jeff Francoeur

 Jeffrey Braden Francoeur (/fræŋˈkʊər/; born January 8, 1984), nicknamed "Frenchy", is an American former professional baseball right fielder, who played in Major League Baseball (MLB) for the Atlanta Braves, New York Mets, Texas Rangers, Kansas City Royals, San Francisco Giants, San Diego Padres, Philadelphia Phillies, and Miami Marlins.
-When his playing days ended, he became a broadcaster; Francoeur is currently the lead television analyst for Atlanta Braves games.
+When his playing days ended, he became a broadcaster; Francoeur is currently one of the lead television analysts for Atlanta Braves games, as well as doing various work for TBS.
+He also hosts a podcast called "Pure Athlete" that serves as a resource for coaches, parents, and kids going through the process of youth athletics.

 A mid-season call-up for the Braves in 2005, he played in slightly fewer than half of his team's games that year and finished the season with impressive enough statistics to finish third in Rookie of the Year voting and a Sports Illustrated cover story declaring him "The Natural".
 While he never again had similarly strong statistics, he continued to have a productive career, playing for 11 more seasons as a journeyman outfielder for seven more teams before retiring after a short stint with the Marlins in 2016.
 Throughout his career, Francoeur was noted for his strong throwing arm in the outfield and his free-swinging tendencies in the batter's box.
 He won a Gold Glove Award in 2007.

-Minor league career
+Early life

+Francoeur graduated from Parkview High School in Lilburn, Georgia in 2002.
+He lettered in both baseball and football.
+He led Parkview to the Georgia 5A high school football championships in 2000 and 2001 as a wide receiver and defensive back.
+Francoeur was offered a scholarship to play wide receiver for the Clemson Tigers, before turning that down and getting drafted in the first round (23rd overall) of the 2002 MLB draft.
+He also led Parkview to two state titles in baseball in 2001 and 2002.
+Francoeur was inducted with the inaugural class of the Georgia High School Football Hall of Fame in October 2022.